 I won't go over all the step to create a gallery because it's as simple as filling the input fields created earlier for each link wrapper of a grid, for inspiration and demo of the lightbox features, you can watch this video

-That's all for this guide, hope you learned something new in this tutorial, if you have any questions or found issue using the plugin ,please contact us via the support page.
+That's all for this guide, hope you learned something new in this tutorial, if you have any questions or found an issue using the plugin, please contact us via the support page.

 If you have any comments or need more information on this topic, please post them in the related facebook post